 - Barrels of oil saved in 35 years - 544 barrels

-This project has an installed power capacity of 19.3 kWp, generating 32,000 kWh of energy per year and preventing the consumption of 19 barrels of oil yearly.
+This project with an installed power capacity of 19.3 kWp generates 32,000 kWh of energy per year.
+It prevents the consumption of 19 barrels of oil on a yearly basis.

-Furthermore, the double skin thermally and acoustically insulates the building, providing significant savings in heating and air handling systems.
+Furthermore, insulation both thermal and sound is increased, ensuring significant energy savings in heating and air handling systems.

 "Our aim is to continue with our commitment to energetic efficiency and the use of renewable energy, provided that it is profitable and that it makes sense”.